koka-lang/nodec/readme.md

 ```C
 int uv_fs_close(uv_loop_t* loop, uv_fs_t* req, uv_file file, uv_fs_cb cb);
 ```
+An `int` is returned for error codes, the `loop` parameter identifies the outer event loop (and must be explcitly passed around everywhere), the `req` parameter identifies the current request object and is used to communicate local state to the callback, the `file` is the file to close, and finally, the callback cb is called when the closing finishes and gets the stored local state of the request object.

-We need to pass around a `loop` parameter everywhere, and create a fresh request object `req`.
-Then we can pass in the actualy file to close, `file`, but then need a top-level continuation function `cb`.
-If there are any locals you need in that callback you need to explicitly allocate them and store them into the request object to pass them to the callback.
+The `loop` parameter identifies the outer event loop and must be explicitly passed around everywhere.
+We also need to pass a fresh request object `req` and can then pass in the actualy file to close, `file`.
+After that we need a top-level continuation function `cb` -- if there are any locals you need in that callback you need to explicitly allocate them and store them into the request object to pass them to the callback.
 Finally, an `int` is returned in case an error happens.